 If you see mold growing on your rice cooker, it’s important to clean it as soon as possible.
 Mold can cause health problems, so you don’t want to take any chances.
 The first step is to unplug the rice cooker and remove all of the removable parts.
 These parts include the inner pot, lid, and any detachable cords or plugs.
 Wash all of these parts in hot, soapy water.
 If the mold is stubborn, you can try scrubbing it with a brush or using white vinegar.

 Once the removable parts are clean, it’s time to tackle the rice cooker itself.
 Use a damp cloth to wipe down the inside of the cooker, being sure to get rid of any mold spores.
 You can also use a vinegar solution to clean the inside of the rice cooker.
 Just mix one part vinegar with one part water and apply it to the affected areas.
 Let the vinegar solution sit for a few minutes before wiping it away.

 If your rice cooker is still looking moldy, you may need to give it a deep cleaning.
 Fill the rice cooker with water and add a few drops of bleach.
 Let the mixture sit for about an hour, then drain it and rinse the cooker well.

 Be sure to dry the rice cooker completely before using it again.

 A Final Word of Caution

 If you have a ceramic pot, then take extra care, especially if the pot is hot.
-That’s because if you pour cold water into a hot ceramic container then there’s a good chance it will crack rendering your cooker useless!
+That’s because if you pour cold water into a hot ceramic container, there’s a good chance it will crack, rendering your cooker useless!